autonity/autonity-cli/README.md

   Ubuntu, try running `aut` in a new terminal window.
 Otherwise, ensure that `~/.local/bin` appears in your `PATH`.
 Run `pipx ensurepath` to verify.

+## Authentication

+Autonity CLI supports the following authentication methods for signing messages and transactions:

+- Trezor device
+- local keyfile

+### Trezor authentication

+To authenticate with a Trezor device, pass the `--trezor ACCOUNT` option to the relevant command, where `ACCOUNT` is either:

+- the _full derivation path_ of the account, for example: `m/44h/60h/0h/123`
+- the _index of the account_ at the default Trezor derivation prefix for Ethereum coins `m/44h/60h/0h`, for example: `123`

+The following two options are equivalent:

+- `--trezor 123`
+- `--trezor m/44h/60h/0h/123`

+### Local keyfile authentication

+To authenticate with a local keyfile, pass the `--keyfile PATH` option, where `PATH` is the relative or absolute path of the encrypted keyfile to use.

+Once the keyfile is loaded, Autonity CLI will normally issue a prompt for the password to decrypt the key.
+But if the environment variable `KEYFILEPWD` has been set, then Autonity CLI will skip the password prompt and attempt to use the value of this variable as the keyfile password instead.

 ## (Optional) Enable command completion (bash and zsh)

 Completion is available in `bash` and `zsh` shells as follows.
 (Adapt these